L&D Travel Nurse Jobs in Tennessee

 How much do travel L&D nurses make in Tennessee?

 Based on current market data, travel L&D RN pay in Tennessee generally runs about $1,950 to $2,800 per week, with the exact figure driven by market, call requirements, shift, and your experience level.
 Because Tennessee has no state income tax, the taxable portion of your package stretches further than it would in most other states.
 Contracts at higher-acuity programs and those carrying more call tend toward the top of that range.
-Since rates shift with the market and season, your Junxion recruiter walks through the complete package — what’s taxable, what’s paid as a stipend, and how call adds up — so you see real numbers for the actual contract before you commit.
+Since rates shift with the market and season, your Junxion recruiter takes you through the complete package (what’s taxable, what’s paid as a stipend, how call adds up) before you commit to anything.

 Does Tennessee really have no state income tax for travel nurses?

-Yes — Tennessee has no state income tax, which is a genuine take-home advantage for travel nurses.
+Yes.
+Tennessee has no state income tax, which is a genuine take-home advantage for travel nurses.
 The taxable portion of your package isn’t reduced by a state income tax the way it would be in most states, so more of your gross stays in your pocket.
 It’s one of only two focus states Junxion works (alongside Texas) that has this edge.
-Your tax situation still depends on your home state, your tax home, and how your stipends are structured, so it’s smart to talk with a tax professional who knows travel nursing — but Tennessee’s no-income-tax status is a real plus for travelers.
+Your tax situation still depends on your home state, your tax home, and how your stipends are structured, so it’s smart to talk with a tax professional who knows travel nursing.
+Even so, Tennessee’s no-income-tax status is a real plus for travelers.

 What does call look like on a Tennessee L&D contract?

-Many Tennessee L&D contracts include call on top of your scheduled shifts, because deliveries and OB emergencies don’t keep business hours — a unit needs to be able to staff up when the board fills or a high-risk patient comes through triage.
+Many Tennessee L&D contracts include call on top of your scheduled shifts, because deliveries and OB emergencies don’t keep business hours; a unit needs to be able to staff up when the board fills or a high-risk patient comes through triage.
 When you’re called in, that callback pay adds meaningfully to your weekly total, and some travelers actively look for higher-call contracts for exactly that reason.
 Not every contract carries call, though, and the structure varies by unit.
-Before you accept anything, your Junxion recruiter confirms the exact call requirements, response window, and pay structure so there are no surprises once you’re on assignment.
+Before you accept anything, your Junxion recruiter gets the exact call requirements, response window, and pay structure confirmed, so you know the deal before you’re on assignment.

 How much L&D experience do Tennessee facilities want?

 Most Tennessee units want at least one to two years of recent labor and delivery experience.
-Postpartum or mother-baby time alone isn’t a substitute — facilities are looking for travelers who already own intrapartum care: reading and interpreting the fetal monitor, managing inductions, supporting deliveries, and responding fast when a delivery turns into an emergency.
-If your background leans toward a specific patient mix — say, mostly low-risk deliveries, or heavy high-risk antepartum — be upfront with your recruiter so they match you to a contract that fits instead of setting you up for a tough placement.
+Postpartum or mother-baby time alone isn’t a substitute.
+Facilities are looking for travelers who already own intrapartum care: reading and interpreting the fetal monitor, managing inductions, supporting deliveries, and responding fast when a delivery turns into an emergency.
+If your background leans toward a specific patient mix, say mostly low-risk deliveries or heavy high-risk antepartum, be upfront with your recruiter and they’ll find the contract that fits.

 Is Tennessee a compact state for L&D travel nurses?

 Yes.
 Tennessee is part of the Nurse Licensure Compact, so if you hold a compact home-state RN license you can take Tennessee assignments without applying for a separate Tennessee license, which gets you started faster.
 If your home state isn’t in the compact, you’ll apply to the Tennessee Board of Nursing by endorsement, so it’s smart to start that early.
-Junxion’s credentialing team helps you track the timeline so licensing never becomes the thing that delays your start date.
+Junxion’s credentialing team keeps eyes on the timeline so licensing never becomes your bottleneck.
 Our compact nursing license guide covers how compact privileges work if you want the full breakdown.

 How does housing work on a Tennessee L&D travel assignment?

 Junxion provides a tax-free housing stipend and points you to trusted housing resources, but you find and book your own place rather than the agency arranging it for you.
-Most experienced travelers prefer this — it gives them full control over location and budget, and often leaves a little extra in their pocket.
+Most experienced travelers would pick that setup anyway: control over location and budget, plus often a little extra left over.
 If your contract carries call, it’s worth living within your response window of the unit.
-Stipends are based on the local cost of living, which swings a lot across Tennessee — Nashville runs pricier than Knoxville or Chattanooga — so your recruiter can break down the numbers for whichever city you’re headed to and help you weigh furnished short-term rentals against extended-stay options.
+Stipends are based on the local cost of living, which swings a lot across Tennessee.
+Nashville runs pricier than Knoxville or Chattanooga, so your recruiter can break down the numbers for whichever city you’re headed to and help you weigh furnished short-term rentals against extended-stay options.

 What will my day look like on a Tennessee L&D unit?